We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 To test whether the recoil starter assembly is defective, remove it from the chainsaw to see what’s happening.
 The pulley system may be stuck and needs to be placed back into its proper position.
 If you try this and the chainsaw still won’t start, the recoil starter may need replacing.

 The rewind spring is a part of the recoil starter assembly that rewinds the starter cord after each pull.
 If, after the initial pull, the cord doesn’t rewind and the engine won’t start, then the issue is likely with a broken rewind spring, and it needs replacing.
-Some chainsaw models allow the rewind spring to be replaced individually.
-Others may require the user to replace the recoil starter in its entirety.
+Some chainsaw models allow you to replace just the rewind spring.
+On other models, you have to replace the whole recoil starter.

 A fuel issue is one of the most common reasons why a chainsaw won’t start.
-If the operator has repeatedly been trying to start the chainsaw through the recoil starter system, they may have accidentally flooded the engine with fuel.
+If you have been trying to start the chainsaw through the recoil starter system, you may have accidentally flooded the engine with fuel.
 A common indication the engine has been flooded is the smell of gasoline in the air.
 If you believe fuel has flooded the chainsaw engine, pull the starter cord several times while holding the throttle, dry and replace the spark plug, and then try starting the chainsaw again.

 Many chainsaws have a choke position that is used to start the saw in cold weather.
 This setting helps increase the air and fuel mixture’s richness in the carburetor to improve the fuel flow.
 If the choke is activated in mild or warm weather situations or after the chainsaw has been in use and is warm itself, it can quickly flood the engine as it does not need that amount of heat to start.
-If the operator is troubleshooting the chainsaw at a warm or mild temperature, they should double-check to make sure the choke is not activated.
+If you are troubleshooting the chainsaw at a warm or mild temperature, make sure the choke is not activated.
 If it has been on, the engine may be flooded, which can be resolved using the steps above.

 As with many mechanical devices, the quality and quantity of the fuel used in a chainsaw can impact its operation and functionality.
-Operators should first check that their chainsaw is properly fueled so the engine can run.
+Check that your chainsaw is properly fueled so the engine can run.
 Gasoline will start to deteriorate if left unused and sitting, so if the chainsaw hasn’t been started in a while, be sure to check that old fuel is not collecting inside the chainsaw.
 If it is, the gas tank needs to be cleaned and refilled with fresh gas.